aalekseevx/mipt-cpp-conspects/1st semester. Autumn 2019/lecture7_inheritance.md

 # Lecture 7.
 Inheritance

 ## 3.10.
-Static functions and vars are not associated with object, but with the whole class.
+Static functions and variables are not associated with an object, but with the whole class.

 ```cpp